opentoonz/opentoonz_docs/source/managing_palettes_and_styles.rst

     Do one of the following:

-    - Click the option button ( |Toonz71_127| ) on the right of the top bar, and choose a display mode from the menu that opens.
+    - Click the option button ( |Toonz71_127| ) on the right of the top bar of the palette editor, and choose a display mode from the menu that opens.

     - Use the standard zoom ``+`` or ``-`` shortcut keys in the palette editor to increase or decrease the styles chips size.